lin250/lin250.github.io/w3schools/01_html_w3schools.md

 ```
 HTML headings are defined with the <h1> to <h6> tags:

-If you move the mouse over the paragraph above, the title will display as a tooltip.
+Paragraph title will display as a tooltip.